AvirukBasak/shsc-lang/docs/LanguageDocs.md

 - `dbg:lineno()` returns line number of the source file where called

 #### Module `io`
+File I/O functions will not create a file if it doesn't exist.

 - `io:print(any, ...)` prints string form of data (calls `tostr`)
 - `io:input(str, i64)` where the first argument is the prompt and the second argument is the type of input, see [global variables for types](#global-variables-for-types)
+- `io:fexists(str)` returns true if file exists, else false
+- `io:fread(str)` reads a file and returns a string; the first argument is the file path
+- `io:fwrite(str, str)` writes a string to a file; the first argument is the file path
+- `io:fappend(str, str)` appends a string to a file; the first argument is the file path

 #### Module `it`
 - `it:len(any)` returns length of list, string or map, else returns `1`